microsoft/pai/docs/manual/cluster-admin/how-to-add-and-remove-nodes.md

     pai-worker: "true"
 ```

-- If you are using a hived scheduler, you should modify its setting in `services-configuration.yaml` properly.
+- If you are using hived scheduler, you should modify its setting in `services-configuration.yaml` properly.
 Please refer to [how to set up virtual clusters](./how-to-set-up-virtual-clusters.md) and the [hived scheduler doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) for details.
 If you are using Kubernetes default scheduler, you can skip this step.

 - Stop the service, push the latest configuration, and then start related services: